 Château de Cloux known now as the Château du Clos Lucé or simply Clos Lucé was built in 1474 by the bailiff of King Louis XI on foundations dating back to the 12th century.

-	Tourism offices love to say the walk from the town centre of Amboise is a few steps but it’s really not.
-The walk includes quite an uphill climb which if you are older or mobility challenged doesn’t make it very easy.
+Tourism offices love to say that Clos Lucé is a short walk from the town centre of Amboise is a few steps but it’s really not.
+The walk includes quite an uphill climb which if you are older or mobility-challenged doesn’t make it very easy.
 When they say 5 minutes I figured close to 20 with my walking issues.

-	- Château du Clos Lucé – Da Vinci’s French Castle
+- Château Clos-Lucé – Da Vinci’s French Castle

 - What is the Loire Valley?

 - Chateau Close Luce History

 - Visiting the Chateau du Clos Luce